 Over the years I've developed quite the collection of odd hobbies and interests.
 I guess I just like to learn new skills and so my current collection of hobbies (in alphabetical order) includes:

 3D Printing: I've been interested in 3D printing for years and was part of the original Printrbot kickstarter.
-I now have a Printrbot Metal Plus and I've printed all sorts of things from countless toys for my son, a replacement part for my dishwasher, paper towel holders, a Halloween mask, T-Rex skeletons, a full-sized ukulele, and other odds and ends for the house.
+I have also owned a Printrbot Metal Plus, Monoprice i3 Plus, and now have an Ender 5 Pro.
+I've printed all sorts of things from countless toys for my son, a replacement part for my dishwasher, paper towel holders, a Halloween mask, T-Rex skeletons, a full-sized ukulele, and other odds and ends for the house.

 Baking: This is a relatively new hobby for me.
 Up until recently my baking has been limited to Southern-style buttermilk biscuits from scratch and the occasional batch of cookies.
 After watching the Great British Bake Off series, though, I decided I wanted to try my hand at croissants and so I followed the traditional multi-day process of making laminated dough.
 The croissants turned out great and I think next time I'll make a double batch and experiment with filled pastries.